GTPB/IBB21/pages/Introduction.md

 ## Python

-### Objects and methods
+### Object methods
-In python objects you can use methods that are defined for  data structures (or create new ones).
+Python objects have methods (functions) that are defined for specific data types.

 ```python
 #!/usr/bin/env python3